 fill jars

 Place the lid on top of the jar and add the ring.
-Tighten the ring to fingertip tight and process in a boiling water bath for 35 minutes if at sea level.
+Tighten the ring to fingertip tight and process in a boiling water bath canner for 35 minutes if at sea level.
 Remember to adjust your processing time if you are above 1000 feet in elevation.

 processing complete

-Once your sauce has completed processing, space the jars about an inch apart on the counter for 24 hours to cool and completely seal.
+Once your sauce has completed processing, turn off the heat, remove the lid and allow it to cool for 5 minutes.
+Then space the jars about an inch apart on a heat-resistant surface for 24 hours to cool and completely seal.

 If your jar did not seal, then place it in the fridge and use it immediately.
 Store the sealed jars in your pantry to enjoy for the next 1-3 years.
 After three years the nutritional value of canned food diminishes.
 The quality is best in the first year.